 When do you pay?

-Here are the quarterly tax deadlines for income earned this year:
+Here are the quarterly tax deadlines for income earned per year:

-There are two ways to submit your quarterly tax payment:
+There are three ways to submit your tax payment:

-- Physical Mail: Payment should be postmarked on or before the due date.
-First, print and fill out a 1040-ES form for the corresponding quarter (for example September 15th that would be the Q3 Voucher).
+Physical Mail: Payment should be postmarked on or before the due date.
+First, print and fill out a 1040-ES form for the corresponding quarter (for example: September 15th would be the Q3 Voucher).
 Then write a check to the United States Treasury for the amount owed.
 Finally send it to the nearest IRS mail center.

-When withdrawing savings from your Catch Tax Withholding account, we recommend factoring in at least 3 business days’ processing time.
+If you're withdrawing from your Catch account to pay on your own, we recommend factoring in at least 3 business days for processing time.
 Better safe than sorry.